SPP-08 Field Notes

 The figure size, density and contrast of the field notes must allow legible copies to be made by digital scanning and monochrome photocopying.
 Pencil must be erased from beneath inked figures.

 Pencil notes must not be relied on.
 The surveyor should decide which notes may be of any future value and should ink those in.
 The rest should be erased.
-Pencil notes do not always scan legibly and this worries searchers enough that they request the original field book thereby defeating the purpose and convenience of scanning the field book.
+Pencil notes do not always scan legibly and this worries searchers enough that they request the original field record thereby defeating the purpose and convenience of scanning the field record.
 Pencil on clearly and totally cancelled pages is acceptable.

 Each page of the field notes should bear the real date or dates of the work and should be initialled by the licensed surveyor and also by the supervised surveyor if relevant.
-In the latter case the supervised surveyor's full name should be recorded at least once in the field book.
+In the latter case the supervised surveyor's full name should be recorded at least once in the field record.

 Each page of the field notes should bear a north point and should be cross referenced to the other pages.